jeffThompson/CreativeProgramming1/Week02_IterationAndLoops/README.md

 # ALGORITHMIC QUILTS

 ### TLDR
-* Initial drawings and "quilt block" code due Sept 27 by 9am
+* Research drawings and "quilt block" code due Sept 27 by 9am
 * Final quilt due Oct 4 by 9am
 * Sketch should be `600x600px` or resize with the browser
 * Upload link to `p5.js` code to Canvas
 * See the code examples linked below and the video playlist for this week
-* Email or drop into my office hours if you need help!
+* Email or drop into my student hours if you need help!

 ***